TerribleDev/blog.terribledev.io.hexo/source/_posts/Exploring-the-dotnet-cli.md

 ```

 So it appears we can get a console app, class library, unit tests, aspnet core, webapp the list goes on and on.
-Lets do `dotnet new mvc --auth None --framework netcoreapp1.1`.
+Lets do `dotnet new mvc`.

 The results are a complete mvc application.
 Now lets restore the nuget packages with `dotnet restore`.
 Afterwards lets run the project with `dotnet run`.
 The results should be the app running on port 5000.